“…it took the war to teach it, that you were as responsible for everything you saw as you were for everything you did.”

 After the conference, I talked to Elie Wiesel about the work we were doing with refugees.
 I told him that we were recording refugee testimonies, and doing all we could to protect the refugees from deportation.
 I left him with a copy of a television program we produced, “Through the Needle’s Eye,” that included refugee testimonies.

 Someone once said that Elie Wiesel looked like Lazarus, the Biblical character that Jesus brought back from the dead.
 It was easy to imagine it, with his thick, unruly hair, and all the death he’d seen, still in his eyes.
-It was clear that he’d seen the worst, and yet he survived with his humanity intact.
+He’d lived through the worst, and it changed him, but it did not defeat him.
 He was the most concerned and serious person I’d ever met.

 What I remember most from Elie Wiesel’s talk that weekend were his warnings about indifference.
 He told us what he’d said so many times during his life: